flatcar/Flatcar/adopters.md

       C: Slack: @Philipp Riederer / @Lukas Stockner

     * N: Norwegian Labor and Welfare Administration (NAV)
-      D: The largest Norweigan government agency have been using Flatcar since 2021 to run all of their on-prem Kuberntes clusters enabling application teams become more autonomous and to build better welfare services and deliver then with a higher velocity then before.
+      D: The largest Norwegian government agency has been using Flatcar since 2021 to run all of their on-prem Kubernetes clusters enabling application teams to become more autonomous and to build better welfare services and deliver them with a higher velocity then before.
       L: https://nais.io
       C: hans.kristian.flaatten@nav.no